icopy-site/awesome/docs/awesome/static-analysis.md

 - [rails_best_practices](https://rails-bestpractices.com) — A code metric tool for Rails projects

 - [reek](https://github.com/troessner/reek) — Code smell detector for Ruby.

+- [Roodi](https://github.com/roodi/roodi) — Roodi stands for Ruby Object Oriented Design Inferometer.
+It parses your Ruby code and warns you about design issues you have based on the checks that it has configured.

 - [RuboCop](https://docs.rubocop.org/rubocop) — A Ruby static code analyzer, based on the community Ruby style guide.